Sulfur metabolism: Reduction

-Dissimilatory Sulfur Reduction
+Dissimilatory sulfur reduction

 Some microorganisms are capable of reducing sulfate and elemental sulfur for energy by coupling sulfur reduction with the oxidation of molecular hydrogen or organic compounds such as acetate in anaerobic respiration.
 These processes typically produce hydrogen sulfide as a byproduct, which can go on to serve as an electron donor in sulfur oxidation.
 Sulfate reduction by sulfate-reducing bacteria is dissimilatory; the purpose of reducing the sulfate is to produce energy, and the sulfide is excreted.
 Dissimilatory sulfate reduction use the enzymes ATP sulfurylase, APS reductase, and sulfite reductase.

-Assimilatory Sulfur Reduction
+Assimilatory sulfur reduction

 In assimilatory sulfate reduction the sulfate is assimilated, or incorporated into organic compounds such as cysteine, methionine, or iron-sulfur clusters and enzyme cofactors.
 In bacteria, sulfate and thiosulfate are transported into the cell by sulfate permeases where it can then be reduced and incorporated into biomolecules.
 In some organisms (e.g., gut flora, cyanobacteria, and yeast), assimilatory sulfate reduction is a more complex process that makes use of the enzymes ATP sulfurylase, APS kinase, PAPS reductase, and sulfite reductase.

 Disproportionation

 Sulfur can also serve as both an electron donor and electron acceptor by microorganisms is disproportionation reactions.
 For example, Acidianus ambivalens uses sulfur oxygenase reductase (SOR) to convert elemental sulfur to sulfate, thiosulfate, and hydrogen sulfide through disproportionation.
-Elemental sulfur disproportionation in restricted to environments where the concentration of the sulfide products are kept low, which typically happens in the presence of scavenging minerals that contain iron or manganese.
+Elemental sulfur disproportionation is restricted to environments where the concentration of the sulfide products are kept low, which typically happens in the presence of scavenging minerals that contain iron or manganese.
 Disproportionation of thiosulfate often occurs in anoxic layers of marine and freshwater sediments.

 Use by plants and animals

-Plants take up sulfate in their roots and reduce it to sulfide (see sulfur assimilation).
+Plants take up sulfate in their roots and reduce it to sulfide (see Sulfur assimilation).
 However, some Brassica species are able to assimilate atmospheric sources of sulfur in the absence of other sources.
-Plants are able to reduce APS directly to sulfite (using APS reductase) without phosphorylating APS to PAPS.
+Plants reduce APS directly to sulfite (using APS reductase) without phosphorylating APS to PAPS.
 From the sulfide they form the amino acids cysteine and methionine, sulfolipids, and other sulfur compounds.
 Animals obtain sulfur from cysteine and methionine in the protein that they consume.

 Sulfur is the third most abundant mineral element in the body.
 The amino acids cysteine and methionine are used by the body to make glutathione.
 Excess cysteine and methionine are oxidized to sulfate by sulfite oxidase, eliminated in the urine, or stored as glutathione (which can serve as a store for sulfur).
 The lack of sulfite oxidase, known as sulfite oxidase deficiency, causes physical deformities, mental retardation, and death.